dexter-chung/dexter-chung.github.io/essays/reflection-of-ai.md

 ## 6.Learning a concept/tutorial

 When learning a concept or tutorial I do sometimes use AI to help me.
-It is usually when
+It is usually when I find trouble trying to understand something, like for example how to use pgAdmin 4.

 ## 7.Answering a question in class or in Discord